firesharkstudios/butterfly-server/README.md

 ## Licensing

-The code is licensed under the Apache License 2.0.
+The code is licensed under the [Mozilla Public License 2.0](http://mozilla.org/MPL/2.0/).